Double VPN – Best Options

 Setting up a double VPN is not a beginner exercise, and you’ll need to be at least a little tech-savvy to pull this off.
 There are also multiple ways to chain VPN services together, and some providers offer special features for using multiple VPNs or offer multi-hop options, but this varies from company to company.

 The purpose of this article, is to feature VPN services with a built-in Double VPN or Multi-hop feature.
 It is very easy to establish Multi-hop connection in NordVPN, ProtonVPN, or Surfshark software.

-Does Double VPN Work on Smartphones?
+Double VPN on Smartphones

 VPNs reviewed in this article have mobile apps with a built-in support of Double VPN or Multi-hop.

 A double VPN isn’t explicitly needed in most of cases, but many users find them comforting for keeping their data safe and adding additional layer of privacy.
 Double VPNs also get used for working with sensitive data and other specific tasks where security is a top concern.

 There are definitely going to be times when using a double VPN isn’t really necessary.
 It’s not that you couldn’t use a double VPN in many of these situations, but the slow down in traffic and extra encryption won’t help for these activities:

 Just because a double VPN might be overkill for these types of tasks doesn’t mean that your regular VPN isn’t a good option.
 Some individuals like to use a VPN for torrenting or streaming content that gets blocked in their country, and a single VPN works fine for this purpose.